 Ginger – origin and effect

 Many famous celebrities swear by it and the exotic root has long been revered in traditional Chinese, Ayurvedic and Japanese medicinal practices.
-Ginger is one of the oldest herbal and medicinal plants and has become indispensable not only in f medicine, but in the kitchen too.
+Ginger is one of the oldest herbal and medicinal plants and has become indispensable not only in medicine, but in the kitchen too.
 But what is it that makes ginger so magical?
-The pungent gingerols and essential oils contained in the root have anti-inflammatory, purifying, expectorant and painkilling properties.
+The pungent compounds gingerols and the essential oils contained in the root have anti-inflammatory, detoxifying, expectorant and pain-relieving properties.

 The effects of the healthy root

 Helps prevent vomiting and nausea and helps with travel sickness

 Acts as a detoxifying agent

 Certainly not all of these effects have been scientifically proven, but a regular intake of ginger helps our immune system to fight off sicknesses, stimulates our metabolism and has a preventive effect.
 Originally from the tropics and subtropics, ginger is now mainly cultivated in India, China, Japan, Australia, France and South America.